ngspipes/main/docs/Editor.md

 ![Figure 12](_Images/editor_fig12.png)

-**Figure 4:12**
+**Figure 4:12 The pipeline section.**

 The pipeline creation generates a file with extension `.wf`.
 This file keeps all information of a pipeline within the editor, not only the commands as well as the visual positions of the pipeline within the editor.

 The **pipeline section** has two panels, the _chain_ and the _order_ panel.
 In the _chain_ panel, the user can add or remove commands as well as set arguments and chains.
-For instance, in (Figure [5](#fig5)) it was defined a chain between the `trimmomatic command` and the `velveth command` since the output file of the first one is an input file of the second one.
+For instance, in (Figure 4.5) it was defined a chain between the `trimmomatic command` and the `velveth command` since the output file of the first one is an input file of the second one.
 For more information about chains, please see https://github.com/ngspipes/dsl/wiki.
 Before defining the chain, it is necessary to add the commands to execute within the pipeline.
 Adding a new command to the `chain panel` (notice that is necessary to previously select the tool in the `repository section` and then in the `tool section` select the command) is simply done by a _drag and drop_ action.

- After adding a command and double clicking on it, it appears the **command section** (see the right size of Figure [5](#fig5)).
+ After adding a command and double clicking on it, it appears the **command section** (see the right size of Figure 4.5).
 This section only appears when the user does a double click on a command over the _chain_ panel.
 In the **command section**,  the user can set the arguments of the selected commands as well as to confirm its generated output file names.

 For defining the chain between two commands, it is necessary to drag the **blue icon** that appears in the command image within the `chain` panel, after a double click.

 ![Figure 13](_Images/Editor_fig13.png)

-**Figure 4.13:**
+**Figure 4.13: Command selection.**

 Then it is necessary to select the **blue icon** and drag it to the command to which is to do the chain operation.
 After that, it will appear the following figure:

 ![Figure 14](_Images/editor_fig14.png)
-**Figure 4.14:**
+**Figure 4.14: The chain panel.**

 Here it is necessary to select the output to be chained as an argument to the other tool.
 After that, it is necessary to click on the *blue icon* and the chain action will be set and a black arrow will appear between both tools (see next Figure).

 ![Figure 15](_Images/editor_fig15.png)
-**Figure 4.15:**
+**Figure 4.15: After setting a chain action betweeen two commands.**

-After setting the required arguments of all commands added to the pipeline and setting all the chains, the user can observe in the _order_ panel one of the possible inferred orders of the pipeline execution (see Figure [6](#fig6)).
+After setting the required arguments of all commands added to the pipeline and setting all the chains, the user can observe in the _order_ panel one of the possible inferred orders of the pipeline execution (see Figure 4.6).
 This order is given, assuring that command dependency and priority are preserved.
-For more information about command dependency and priority, please see https://github.com/ngspipes/tools/wiki.
+For more information about command dependency and priority, please see NGSPipes repository section.

 Moreover, in the editor's menu, selecting `help` and then the menu item `about`, it is possible to find some tutorial videos to help to use NGSPipes Editor.